-9. Health and Wellbeing Implications
+9. Health & Wellbeing Implications / Impact

-- 9.1 It is estimated that 170,000 Walsall residents do not currently meet physical activity guidelines (150 minutes per week/ 5 x 30 minute sessions per week) with 100,000 taking part in no exercise. - 9.2 The annual health-related cost of physical inactivity in Walsall has been estimated to be at least £5.7m.2 - 9.3 National Institute of Clinical Excellent (NICE) Guidance recommends a strategic approach to increasing population level physical activity rates.3 A well rounded strategy will include leisure and recreational activity as well as other approaches in a variety of settings including active travel, recreation within green spaces, schools and workplaces (see figure below).

-- 9.4 The recommendation of the four home countries' Chief Medical Officers is that at population level, the target of 150 minutes per week of moderate intensity activity will only be achieved by helping people to build activity into their daily lives4.
+- 9.1 It is estimated that 170,000 Walsall residents do not currently meet physical activity guidelines (150 minutes per week / 5 x 30 minute sessions per week) with 100,000 taking part in no exercise. - 9.2 National Institute of Clinical Excellent (NICE) Guidance recommends a strategic approach to increasing population level physical activity rates.1 A well rounded strategy will include leisure and recreational activity as well as other approaches in a variety of settings including active travel, recreation within green spaces, schools and workplaces (see figure below). - 9.3 The recommendation of the four home countries' Chief Medical Officers is that at population level, the target of 150 minutes per week of "moderate" intensity activity will only be achieved by helping people to build activity into their daily lives2.
 Their report states that "the benefits of physical activity can be gained from activities that can be incorporated into everyday life such as regular brisk walking, using stairs and cycling.
-Physical activity does not have to be vigorous to confer protection". - 9.5 Increasing physical activity levels in Walsall will contribute to the prevention and management of over 20 conditions and diseases including coronary heart disease, diabetes, cancer, positive mental health and weight management.
+Physical activity does not have to be vigorous to confer protection". - 9.4 Increasing physical activity levels in Walsall will contribute to the prevention and management of over 20 conditions and diseases including coronary heart disease, diabetes, cancer, positive mental health and weight management. - 9.5 Extending the provision of high quality leisure services in the borough will contribute to these outcomes.
+The impacts are however currently difficult to quantify specifically to use of leisure centres as the measurement of benefits is a national problem.
+An active lifestyle is highly beneficial to improving both mental and physical health.
+The provision of leisure centres is one of the cheapest ways of get large numbers of people to participate in, and increase, their levels of activity. - 9.6 The health benefits of the proposals can be maximised by taking into account the following: - Location of improved leisure facilities in relation to areas of deprivation and poor health - Ensuring appropriate access of target groups to leisure facilities in order to reduce health inequalities. - Ensuring that there is a focus on increasing rates of physical activity of those who are sedentary; the greatest health benefit is gained by from moving the completely sedentary to doing some activity (i.e. moving those from 0 x 30 to 1 x 30 minutes per week)

-2 Sport England commissioned data from British Heart Foundation Health Promotion Research Group for PCTs and reworked into estimates for LAs by TBR.
-2009/10. http://www.sportengland.org/media/86925/Local-Authority-table-FINAL.pdf

-3 National Institute for Health and Clinical Excellence 2012; Local Authority Briefing: Physical Activity.
+1 National Institute for Health and Clinical Excellence 2012; Local Authority Briefing: Physical Activity.

-4 Start active, stay active: A report on physical activity for health from the four home countries.
+2 Start active, stay active: A report on physical activity for health from the four home countries.
 Chief Medical Officers, UK Department of Health, 2011